 If you must take the means test, don't panic.
 High-income debtors often have high allowable expenses, including mortgage payments, car payments, income taxes, etc., that will substantially offset their earnings.
 Although the means test is complex and requires care, it is not unusual for high-income debtors to pass the test.
 However, it is essential to retain an attorney who understands the test and has represented high-income debtors.
 Attention to detail is the name of the game.

 If you appear to be over the median, you may still be able to avoid the means test, depending on what type of earnings you have.
 Not all sources of money count as income for calculating gross earnings.

 Social Security Income.
 The Bankruptcy Code excludes Social Security benefits from your gross income on the means test.
 (For more see my post on Senior Citizen Bankruptcy.)
 This exclusion will often bring a debtor's overall gross earnings below the state median, thus avoiding the means test.

 Irregular Income.
 Because the Bankruptcy Code focuses on "regular income," you may be able to argue that some irregular earnings do not count as "gross income."
 However, you must be careful to disclose all income.

 Business Expenses.
 Business income counts towards the means test, but you can and should deduct your business expenses.
 (Be sure to maintain careful income and expense statements.)

-The Business Income Exception.
+The Business Debt Exception.
 If more than 50% of your debts are business-related, you need not take the means test.
 A word of caution: all of these expenses must be business-related and well-documented.
-If you have used a credit account or bank account for both business and personal use, you must separate the business charges from the personal charges.
+If you have used a credit account or bank account for business and personal use, you must separate the business charges from the personal charges.

-The Military service exception.
+The Military Service Exception.
 Under the bankruptcy code, disabled veterans, active-duty military, and national guard and reservists are exempt from the means test under certain circumstances.
-See our blog post on servicemembers protections and our military bankruptcy page for more details.
+See our blog post on servicemembers' protections and our military bankruptcy page for more details.